 Gemba, GSA’s (Go See Act), and VFL’s (Visible Felt Leadership) are all rooted in the same principle and have the same core objectives, that is to have:

 1. In-depth understanding of the root cause of a specific problem, usually by identifying bottlenecks, procedural breakdowns, malpractices, wastes, and bad systems — with the intent to perform targeted actions to address them.

-2. Bilateral engagement - with executives taking time to really understand and feel the real issues on site, employees at the shop-floor will become more engaged since they can genuinely feel that they are being heard.
-Executives on the other hand, would have a bigger understanding of the issues by putting themselves on the shoes of their employees; they would have a better insight of what is really happening based on their own personal assessment, rather than a second or third-hand information that can sometimes be diluted in the process.
+2. Bilateral engagement - with executives taking time to really understand and feel the real issues on-site, employees at the shop-floor will become more engaged since they can genuinely feel that they are being heard.
+Executives, on the other hand, would have a bigger understanding of the issues by putting themselves in the shoes of their employees; they would have a better insight of what is really happening based on their own personal assessment, rather than second or third-hand information that can sometimes be diluted in the process.

 3. Results - delivering the expected result is key.
-The focus of any Gemba, GSA, and VFL’s must be directed towards targeted actions to deliver the desired results.
+Gemba, GSA, and VFL’s focus must be directed towards targeted actions to deliver the desired results.
 All physical visits or remote collaboration meetings would be futile if there are no consensus, agreements, or actions that yields to the improvement and betterment of the current state.

 Post Gemba, leaders are expected to “walk the talk”.
 Leaders who just “talk the talk but does not walk the walk” loses credibility and respect.
 What was agreed upon, must be carried-out.
 Your words/commitments and actions as a leader must jibe — as people will judge you based on what you actually do, rather than on what you say you will do.